-The prize will be for an initiative by a library that demonstrates the power of reading, leading to more borrowing, reading and discussion of books.
-It should also encourage community support and volunteers in the libraries.
+The prize is given for an initiative by public libraries in Gloucestershire that demonstrates the power of reading, leading to more borrowing, reading and discussion of books.
+It welcomes community support and volunteers in the libraries.
 The prize money may be used by the libraries at their discretion for reading-related purposes.

-In considering submissions, the judges will particularly welcome initiatives that resulted in more reading by children and older readers.
-The panel of judges will consider submissions in order to select a short list of up to four libraries.
-They will visit them before determining the winner.
-In considering submissions, the judges will take into account the relative size of the library and the role of volunteers and community support.
+In considering submissions, the Judges welcome initiatives that result in more reading by children and by older readers.
+The Judges consider submissions, select a shortlist of up to four libraries and visit them before determining the winner.

 The Chairman of the Trust, Jonathan Taylor CBE, former chairman of the Booker Prize Foundation, has commented, ” I am confident that the David Vaisey Prize will demonstrate and reinforce the continuing vitality and relevance of the county’s libraries and the importance of reading.
 With success in Gloucestershire this project that could be extended more widely.”